spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 docker/sdk boot
 ```

-* Follow installation instructions displayed in the grey block during the execution of the previous command and execute:
+4. Follow the installation instructions displayed in the grey block of the output of the command you have run in the previous step.
- - `brew install mutagen-io/mutagen/mutagen-beta`
- - Adjust host file.

-* Build and run Spryker application based on demo data:
+5. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```

-### How to configure docker-sync mount mode on MacOS
+### Configuring docker-sync mount mode on MacOS

 To configure docker-sync mount mode on MacOS:

-1. Install ruby and ruby-dev.
-Make sure you use Ruby version `2.7.0preview1` or higher:
+1. Install ruby and ruby-dev 2.7.0preview1 or higher:
 ```bash
 sudo apt-get install ruby ruby-dev
 ```

-2. Install Unison.
-Make sure you use Unison version `2.51.2` or higher:
+2. Install Unison 2.51.2 or higher:
 ```bash
 brew install unison
 ```

-3. Install docker-sync.
-Make sure you use docker-sync version `0.5.11` or higher:
+3. Install docker-sync 0.5.11 or higher:
 ```bash
 sudo gem install docker-sync
 ```